OfficeDev/VBA-content/VBA/Visio-VBA/articles/cell-glueto-method-visio.md

 - A connection point cell.

-- **A cell of a guide or guide point:** When the begin or end cell of a 1-D shape is glued to a cell of a guide or guide point, two connections are created?one from the BeginX or EndX cell to the guide's Angle cell, and one from the BeginY or EndY cell to the guide's Angle cell.
+- **A cell of a guide or guide point:** When the begin or end cell of a 1-D shape is glued to a cell of a guide or guide point, two connections are created - one from the BeginX or EndX cell to the guide's Angle cell, and one from the BeginY or EndY cell to the guide's Angle cell.

 - **The pin of a 2-D shape (creates dynamic glue):** The shape being glued from must be routable (ObjType includes **visLOFlagsRoutable** ) or have a dynamic glue type (GlueType includes **visGlueTypeWalking** ), and does not prohibit dynamic glue (GlueType does not include **visGlueTypeNoWalking** ).
 Gluing to PinX creates dynamic glue with a horizontal walking preference and gluing to PinY creates dynamic glue with a vertical walking preference.